 Selective placement of individual students in the different programs of study within the College is determined by the Admissions Office, within the guidelines established by the State Board of Community Colleges and the North Carolina Community College System for each program of study and course offered.

 A student desiring to transfer to Coastal Carolina Community College

 must be able to meet the admissions requirements in effect at the time

 To enroll in courses offered in continuing education, a student should be eighteen (18) years of age or older.
 Individuals, ages 16 and 17, can be served, if a minor applicant form is provided before class.
 Certain classes require a background check, placement test, and/or high school diploma or High School Equivalency.
 North Carolina legislation states that a student enrolling in the same occupational extension course more than twice within a five-year period will be subject to additional charges.

 A visiting student is defined as a student who is currently admitted/enrolled at another college/university and wishes to enroll at Coastal.
-All visiting students must submit a visiting student letter/form from their college, complete a Coastal admissions application and meet Coastal’s course placement requirements.
+All visiting students must submit a visiting student form or transient study form obtained from their college, complete a Coastal admissions application and meet Coastal’s course placement requirements.